Abby-ZS/NUDT_MobileTraffic/README.md

 If researches are conducted on our dataset and the results are published, please cite our paper.

-The dataset contains the following files:
+The dataset contains the following files (The total size of the compressed data is around 293GB):

 |        data        |          file name           |                        description                         |